- Supports Article 5 optional and staged exclusions, Article 6 less-stringent building categories, and the social-housing caveat.

 "Member States shall ensure that the total final energy consumption of all public bodies combined is reduced by at least 1,9 % each year"

-"Planning and reporting as of 2020 is covered by the National Energy and Climate Plans (NECPs) and the related bi-annual reports."
+"Since 2020, planning and reporting is covered by the National Energy and Climate Plans (NECPs) and the related bi-annual reports."

 "Articles 5, 6 and 7: energy consumption in the public sector, renovation of public buildings and public procurement"